Search Results for

 The following information must be provided when creating a folder:

-• Name: the name of folder, it should be identical to the folder name under the hub’s root path.
+• Name: the name of the folder; it should be identical to the folder name under the hub’s root path.

 • Incoming: for receiving files from the hub.